centreon/centreon-documentation/en/administration/parameters/centreon-ui.md

 ![image](../../assets/administration/openid-connect-configuration.png)

-> Depending on the identity provider, it is necessary to enter several scopes, this is indicated in the provider's
+> Depending on the identity provider, it is necessary to enter several scopes.
+This is indicated in the provider's
 > configuration documentation.

 > For authentication to be functional, the response to the introspection token call must return a `preferred_username`